 It’s an unfortunate fact of life: scammers are out there.
-Millions of dollars are sent around the world everyday, and wherever money travels, criminals will surely follow.
-Often, immigrant populations are put especially at risk to scams, as a number of them are designed to target those who send money abroad to loved ones back home.
+Millions of dollars are sent around the world every day, and wherever money travels, criminals will surely follow.
+Often, immigrant populations are put especially at risk of scams, as a number of them are designed to target those who send money abroad to loved ones back home.
 At Sharemoney, keeping you, your money, and your personal information safe is our top priority.
 Want to learn how to protect yourself and your loved ones?
-We got you covered—keep reading below to learn more about different types of fraud and online scams!
+We have you covered—keep reading below to learn more about different types of fraud and online scams!

 Different Types of Scams

 First things first…what is a scam?
 A scam is any type of dishonest scheme intended to swindle someone out of money or property.
 In the Internet age, all kinds of scams proliferate.
-Here are some of the most common, and the signs you should watch out for:
+Here are some of the most common frauds, and signs you should watch out for:

 These types of online scams, also known as catfishing, occur when a fraudster poses as a potential love interest on the Internet in order to swindle money from their victims.
 These scammers often pretend to be U.S. soldiers stationed abroad, wanna-be models, and rappers, and they ask their victims to send them funds to support false needs.
-If you start an Internet-based relationship with someone, make sure to do some research about the area they say they are, what they do and what their needs are.
+If you start an Internet-based relationship with someone, make sure to do some research about the area they say they live in, what they do, and what their needs are.
 And watch out for warning signs, which include: your love interest can only communicate via email, not phone or webcam; they profess love to you immediately; they ask for sensitive or private information (social security numbers, bank account information, etc.)

-This is when you are solicited by an unknown party to “mystery shop,” in order for that party to assess the adequacy of another business.
+This fraud takes place when you are solicited by an unknown party to “mystery shop,” for that party to assess the adequacy of another business.
 Generally, these scams involve this party sending you a check or money order that needs to be deposited into your bank account.
-However, these checks/money orders are fraudulent, and once you deposit one the fraudster has access to your bank account information.
-To avoid this type of fraud, if someone you don’t know is offering to send you a check or money order to be deposited to your account, stop communicating immediately.
+However, these checks or money orders are fraudulent, and once you deposit one the fraudster has access to your bank account information.
+To avoid this type of fraud, if someone you don’t know is offering to send money to your account, stop communicating immediately.

-If someone calls, texts, or emails you out of the blue to say that you have one a sum of money or a large prize from a sweepstakes you don’t remember entering, it is too good to be true.
-This is a common scam, and upon your reply, the scammer will likely tell you that you need to pay taxes, fees, or make some other payment in order to claim your prize (a prize that does not really exist).
+If someone calls, texts, or emails you out of the blue to say that you have won a sum of money or a large prize from sweepstakes you don’t remember entering, it is too good to be true.
+This is a common scam, and upon your reply, the scammer will likely tell you that you need to pay taxes, fees, or make some other payment in order to claim your prize, but remember: this prize does not really exist.
 Never reply to unsolicited messages claiming you have won a prize, and if the scammer is posing as a large, well-known company, you may want to report the message to the company as well.

 When looking for a rental property, it’s wise to look for several red flags that can alert you to phony or nonexistent property listings.
 A landlord should never require you to wire cash for a deposit, security, first month’s rent, or any other reason.
 You should also never hand over money until you have a signed contract in hand; anyone who requires money first is likely trying to defraud you.
 There are different ways to avoid these types of fraud: don’t succumb to pressure to rent a property you haven’t been able to see in person (or have someone you trust view for you), or one that the landlord refuses to show you beforehand.
 In short, if someone tries to gain money for a rental property sight unseen and without a signed contract, walk away as it is likely a scam.

 Sharemoney Works Hard to Keep You Safe